vishalbelsare/code-bank/README.md

-# DSFM Code Bank - Readme
+# Data Science For Managers - Code Bank

 Source:  [https://github.com/dsfm-org/code-bank.git](https://github.com/dsfm-org/code-bank.git)
 License: [MIT License](https://opensource.org/licenses/MIT).
 See open source [license](LICENSE) in the Code Bank repository.

-## Overview
+## The DSFM Open Sourced Initiative

-The [Data Science for Managers Program](https://www.dsfm.org) open sources, under an [MIT License](LICENSE), all of code used in the demos, exercises, illustrations, projects, and workshops of a participating DSFM program.
-You may access, download, clone, and potentially collaborate on these materials by contributing to the [DSFM GitHub Code Bank](https://github.com/dsfm-org/code-bank.git) repository.
-Please see [contributing](CONTRIBUTING.md) for more information on how to contribute to this open source initiative.
+The [Data Science for Managers Program](https://www.dsfm.org) open sources for the creative commons, all of code used in the demos, exercises, illustrations, projects, and workshops of a participating DSFM program.
+Subject to the [MIT License](LICENSE), you may freely access, download, clone, reuse, and potentially collaborate on the materialsin [this repoasitory](https://github.com/dsfm-org/code-bank.git).
+Please see the [contributing](CONTRIBUTING.md) page for more information on how to contribute to this open source initiative.

 ![Open Source Initiative](images/open-source.png)  ![Creative Commons](images/creative-commons.png)</center>

+The Code Bank is organized into the following types of content:

+  * __Illustrations__

+    Illustrations are short portions of programming code to demonstrate a concept covered in a lecture.
+Each illustration may take 5 to 10 minutes to complete.
+The emphasis when showing an illustrations is not on the code, syntax, or libraries used - but rather on the concepts that are being taught.
+When showing an illustration, the idea is to jump over the code and show the result(s) of what the code does.

+  * __Demos__

+    Demonstrations cover a topic in more depth than an illustration; here, there is more emphasis on the code, syntax, and libraries that are being used.
+Each demo generally takes 45 to 90 minutes to complete.
+The emphasis in a demo is to walk the students through an extended example, going step-by-step, so they see a complete example of solving a particular problem.

+  * __Exercises__

+    Exercises require students to solve short problems on their own.
+Exercises do not require long logical chains to complete.
+The emphasis of an exercise is to push students to look through other code that they have covered elsewhere in DSFM (say in Demos and Illustrations) in order to find snippets of code that they can re-purpose to solve a new problem.

+ * __Projects__

+    Projects asks students to work through an entire Data Science application.
+Projects do not require students to program all of it (doing so would not be feasible during the available time in boot camp courses); rather, projects focus attention on discrete portions of code to be completed, while the missing piece is embedded within a longer chain/logical progression of code.

+  * __Workshops__

+    Whereas code from the Illustrations, Demos, Exercises and Projects can be used 'a la carte' following the needs of a particular course of instruction, the coding examples and notebooks for each workshop are intended to be used in concert to cover a particular topic or application in depth.

+Code appearing in the directories above are complete and ready for instruction.
+Code in raw development may appear in the **_alpha/** directory, and code in beta testing will appear in the **_beta/** directory.

 ## Installation